skeletonkey/joplin_alfred_workflow/README.md

 #### jn _folder_

-Create a new note, in a specific folder with a specified name.
+Create a new note in a specific folder with a specified name.

-Type `jn` to select a folder, then enter the note title and press Enter to create it.
+Type `jn` to select a folder, enter the note title, and press Enter to create it.

 ### Search